Detours Likely To Cause Headaches For Drivers, Pedestrians And Bicyclists After Pittsburgh Bridge Collapse

 City officials said they are working to get everyone up-to-date information about what the next step is.

 “We’re talking about having some community meetings just to discuss what’s going on, detours, bus routes, school drop off and pick up,” Pittsburgh City Councilmember Corey O’Connor said.
 “Those are the types of questions that you see daily and now we’ve just interrupted your daily life.
-So we have to get that information out to the public.”MORE NEWS: Church Becomes Safe Haven For First Responders And Workers After Pittsburgh Bridge Collapse
+So we have to get that information out to the public.”MORE NEWS: Pittsburgh Bridge Collapse: Crews Expected To Begin Lifting Bus Out Of Frick Park Ravine

 The Port Authority said the detour situation could change over the next 24 to 48 hours.